-Washington, D.C. is on appeal from its complete dismissal.
+The dismissal of the Washington, D.C. lawsuit was sustained on appeal, but individual plaintiffs were permitted to proceed to discovery and attempt to identify the manufacturers of the firearms used in their shootings as "machine guns" under the city's "strict liability" law.
 On March 7, 2003, the consolidated California Cities case involving nine cities and three counties was dismissed as to all manufacturer defendants, and plaintiffs appealed on June 9, 2003.
 The Chicago dismissal was reversed in part on appeal, and an appeal to the Illinois Supreme Court is pending.
 On October 20, 2003, the St. Louis Circuit Court dismissed the St. Louis case, and the city has filed a notice of appeal.